Advantages and Disadvantages of CSS Everyone Should Know

 Helps to Make Spontaneous and Consistent Changes

-Considering our very own example from the first advantage above, imagine that you have to make more fluid changes to your content.
-Again, with a single style sheet, you will be able to ensure that the changes look consistent on all the pages and aren’t messed up.
+Considering our very own example from the first advantage above, imagine you have to make more fluid changes to your content.
+Again, with a single style sheet, you can ensure that the changes look consistent on all the pages and aren’t messed up.

 Wider Design Variety